bkstar123/laravel-social-auth/README.md

 }
 ```

-#### You can change what kind of the social data you want to map to the user which is to be persisted to the database
+#### 3.2.4 You can change which kind of the social data you want to map to the user which is to be persisted to the database

 For example:
 Assuming that your ```users``` table has ```social_avatar```, ```email```.
 Then, in the controller which handles the login logic, add the following method: